 - Start a liquid fish oil supplement with food at 3 grams of combined DHA/EPA a day.

-- SBI Protect by Ortho Molecular/ Serum Derived Bovine Colostrum powder recommended one scoop morning and night with liquid.
+- SBI Protect by Ortho Molecular/ Serum Derived Bovine Colostrum powder suggested one scoop morning and night with liquid.

-- After three weeks on the above supplement, bring in RF Plus capsules with food.
-RF Plus is a supplemental herbal formula that supports digestion while reducing inflammation and promoting healing in the digestive tract.
+- After three weeks on the above supplement, consider adding RF Plus capsules with food.
+RF Plus is a supplemental herbal formula that may support digestion and help manage inflammation in the digestive tract.

 1.5 Month Follow Up